ASTHO President’s Challenge Takes on Substance Misuse and Addiction

 At JPHMP, our mission is to advance and disseminate impactful, practice-based evidence to inform initiatives and policies to improve population health.
 The public health researchers, academics, policy makers, and practitioners who contribute content to the journal support this mission and strive to improve public health for all communities through their research.

-We sat down with Jay Butler, MD, president of the Association of State and Territorial Health Officials (ASTHO), to talk about the 2017 President’s Challenge: Public Health Approaches to Preventing Substance Misuse and Addiction, which appears in the September 2017 issue of Journal of Public Health Management and Practice.
-Be sure to read more about ASTHO in our special section commemorating the organization’s 75th anniversary.
+We sat down with Jay Butler, MD, president of the Association of State and Territorial Health Officials (ASTHO), to talk about the 2017 President’s Challenge: Public Health Approaches to Preventing Substance Misuse and Addiction, which appears in the September 2017 issue of the Journal of Public Health Management and Practice.
+Read more about ASTHO in our special section commemorating the organization’s 75th anniversary.

 JPHMP Direct: In your article “2017 ASTHO President’s Challenge: Public Health Approaches to Preventing Substance Misuse and Addiction,” you explore a potential model that could minimize substance misuse and addiction.
 Can you start by telling us about the ASTHO President’s Challenge?